LeoAndGit/dSIB_daVinci_setup_joint_interface_board/README.md

 ***************************

-V1.10 code feature:
+V1.1.0 code feature:
 - Support control every independent brake
 - Support 12 channels of analog reading
 - Support multiple boards working together by different addresses

 A red LED shows 3.3V logic power is online and a green LED tells you this MCU is working now.
 If you see two green LEDs, that means there are at least one brake released.

-How to control this board: Send AT command to it with baud of 115200.
+How to control this board: Send AT commands to it with baud of 115200.

 - **Send**: AT\r\n
   **Reply**: OK\r\n
   **Description**: for testing

  - **Send**: AT+VERSION\r\n